Runtime: 1 hour 40 mins

 ALICE/LORINA/EDITH: Ah, but it is next time!

-Victorian era author, mathematician, pioneering photographer and inventor, Lewis Carroll (real name Charles Dodgson) was born in Daresbury, Cheshire.
-At a young age he developed a flair for storytelling, and devising games and inventions.
+Dodgson was born in Daresbury, Cheshire.
+At a young age he developed a flair for storytelling, and devising games and inventions for his numerous siblings.
+His early nonsense tales and poems were made for family magazines.
 He spent much of his adult life in Oxford as a deacon and maths lecturer at Christ Church.

-The Alice tales started off as stories he told to some of the daughters of Christ Church dean Henry Liddell, and to various adult friends, during boating outings, often from Oxford to Godstow, in the summer of 1862.
+The Alice tales started as stories Dodgson told to some of the daughters of Christ Church dean Henry Liddell, and to various adult friends, during boating outings, often from Oxford to Godstow, in the summer of 1862.
 Dodgson would often weave in funny distortations of things that had happened to his friends, the local landscape, and even feature his friends as characters as in-jokes.
 He didn't always love telling the Alice tales, sometimes the Liddell sisters would have to beg him to continue, and he would tease them by telling them the story had finished, or pretend to fall asleep.
 Similarly, the Liddells pestered Dodgson to get the stories down on paper (normally when Dodgson told stories to anyone in his life, they were never recorded).
-Despite this taking years, Alice Liddell recieved her gift of the manuscript in November 1863.
+Alice Liddell finally recieved her gift of the manuscript in November 1863.
 Through the Looking-Glass was made up of later stories Dodgson told the Liddells, when the sisters were learning chess.

 The novels themselves were published in 1865 and 1871, and have never been out of print since.
 Dodgson was also known in his day as a socialite, with a social circle of famous artists, actors and poets, from London to Eastbourne.
-He loved theatre at a time when it was frowned upon by the masses, and had to carefully balance his love for culture with his duties as a clergyman.
+He loved theatre at a time when it was frowned upon by the church, and had to carefully balance his love for culture with his duties as a clergyman.
 Due to his job, he had to essentially hide any hints of adult romance in his life.
 Letters and diaries detail half secret meetings with women at seaside towns.
 He had at least one unhappy love affair, but scholars are torn on who this woman could have been.
-Interestingly, Dodgson appears in Anne Thackeray’s autobiographical novel "From an island" (1877) under the name "George Hexham" an eager, impatient rule defying young man, who later marries the female protaganist.
+Interestingly, Dodgson appears in Anne Thackeray’s autobiographical novel "From an island" (1877) thinly disguised as "George Hexham" an eager, impatient rule defying young man, who later marries the female protaganist.
 (Thackeray's biographical novel gave artist friends she knew different names).
 Later in life, Charles Dodgson often presented an austere face to those he didn't know, partly due to the communal space he lived in, although friends and family knew him as sparkling, humourous and eager.
 He died in 1898.

 Since there are lots of myths and half-truths out there about Dodgson, we recommend any theatre producing this play takes time to read this article by Jenny Woolf.